mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

 (Obvious) points that are highly certain and are a solid starting point:

-- StackOfImagesWorkspace should inherit from Workspace.
+- MDImageWorkspace should inherit from Workspace.
 This also implies that it derives from DataItem which should be enough to guarantee that SOI workspaces can be in the Analysis Data Service and that Mantid algorithms can be run on them.